-- Develop and launch an annual Shwmae Awards with the aim of celebrating the contributions of individuals and groups in promoting the Welsh language and culture within schools and communities as well as the achievements of Welsh learners. - 2.
+- Include Siarter laith, and other Welsh language activities in all School Development Plans. - Develop and launch an annual Shwmae Awards with the aim of celebrating the contributions of individuals and groups in promoting the Welsh language and culture within schools and communities as well as the achievements of Welsh learners. - 3.
 Support all Swansea schools to increase the social use of Welsh by children and young people using Siarter laith.
-We will support all schools to access Siarter laith and to show improvement during the life of our plan. - 3.
-Support all Welsh-medium schools to reach at least the Siarter laith Silver award - 4.
-Support all English-medium schools to reach at least the Siarter laith Bronze award - 5.
-Establish a bank of online resources to assist schools to introduce Welsh as part of the new curriculum as well as resources to fulfil the Siarter laith Framework. - 6.
-Make resources available to further promote the value and benefits of bilingualism in order to strengthen pupils' motivation to become confident speakers of both official languages in Wales. - 7.
-Undertake up to date mapping of out-of-school provision in conjunction with other providers to identify gaps and underpin discussions relating to new collaboration / partnerships in order to increase / expand the provision to meet the demand.
-This will feed into the Digital Platform, to provide the public with a clear map of the current offer across the city and county. - 8.
-Undertake focussed engagement activities with young people about what Welsh learning and socialising opportunities they would most like to see. - 9.
+We will support all schools to access Siarter laith and to show improvement during the life of our plan. - 4.
+Support all Welsh-medium schools to reach at least the Siarter laith Silver award. - 5.
+Support all English-medium schools to reach at least the Siarter laith Bronze award. - 6.
+Work with our schools (both Welsh and English) to scope how much time is allocated to using Welsh in school. - 7.
+Use the data from our workforce linguistic skills audit to identify Englishmedium schools with the potential and desire to strengthen the contact time their learners receive in Welsh. - 8.
+Establish a bank of online resources to assist schools to introduce Welsh as part of the new curriculum as well as resources to fulfil the Siarter laith Framework. - 9.
+Make resources available to further promote the value and benefits of bilingualism in order to strengthen pupils' motivation to become confident speakers of both official languages in Wales. - 10.
+Undertake up to date mapping of out-of-school provision in conjunction with other providers to identify gaps and underpin discussions relating to new collaboration / partnerships in order to increase / expand the provision to meet

+- the demand.
+This will feed into the Digital Platform, to provide the public with a clear map of the current offer across the city and county. - 11.
+As part of our exercise, we will consider how opportunities provided through the Menter laith, Urdd, Partneriaeth etc. positively impact Welsh language use amongst learners (in terms of acquisition, confidence and awareness). - 12.
+Undertake focussed engagement activities (in the first year of the Plan) with young people about what Welsh learning and socialising opportunities they would most like to see. - 13.
 Explore and maximise scope for collaboration within the local authority between the Youth Service and partner organisations including Menter laith Abertawe and the Urdd to upscale the range of opportunities available for young people across the city and county.
-This will include identifying

-- opportunities for accessing appropriate funding to ensure a sustainable partnership with Menter laith Abertawe. - 10.
-Undertake research with young people and adults who have previously achieved Welsh fluency but have lost confidence to use it in order to better understand and tackle the challenge of language retention beyond statutory education. - 11.
+This will include identifying opportunities for accessing appropriate funding to ensure a sustainable partnership with Menter laith Abertawe. - 14.
+Undertake research with young people and adults (in the first two years of the Plan) who have previously achieved Welsh fluency but have lost confidence to use it in order to better understand and tackle the challenge of language retention beyond statutory education. - 15.
 Explore opportunities with our partners to develop further holiday provision to maintain and improve the Welsh language skills of learners.
-This could include opportunities via the Welsh Government's School Holiday Enrichment Programme. - 12.
-As part of the schools' Language Plans identify and action a wide range of opportunities to use Welsh outside the classroom. - 13.
+This could include opportunities via the Welsh Government's School Holiday Enrichment Programme. - 16.
+As part of the schools' Language Plans identify and action a wide range of opportunities to use Welsh outside the classroom. - 17.
 As Swansea develops its next Welsh Language Promotion Strategy 2022-2027 we will explore opportunities beyond our school communities for children and young people and their families to learn and use Welsh across Swansea's diverse communities.